fthardy/program-runner-kit/core-api/README.md

 # Core API

-The core API of the program-runner-kit defines the types and basic implementations of the main concept.
+This module defines the core types.